lmoboy/profanity_checker/README.md

   * **Full Logging:** Generates a detailed log file with absolute path for easy inspection of every detected instance (word, repository, and commit SHA).
   * **GitHub API Integration:** Authenticates using a GitHub Personal Access Token to handle rate limits and access private repositories (if permissions allow).

+## ✔ Implementations needed in the future
+Here lie the features that i will add later in the future when the

+- [ ] Filter the commits by user instead of tagging every commit
+- [ ] Cleanup the repositories right after the checks
+- [ ] Log way less for reduced clutter
+- [ ] Count tags for same word instead of multiple across same commit

 ## 🚀 Setup and Installation

 ### 1\.
 Prerequisites